jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 I described using a lexical analyzer to interpret perl code.
 Perl is fairly easy, since you don't need to parse the code completely; you can just look for the things you're interested in (comments, strings, keywords).

 For performance I decided to write this part of my editor in C operating on a char *.
-I didn't want to spend all my time in General/NSString's characterAtIndex:, API like regex(3) only works on char *, and so forth.
+I didn't want to spend all my time in NSString's characterAtIndex:, API like regex(3) only works on char *, and so forth.
 I end up breaking the file into "tokens" by scanning through the text looking for interesting data: comments, strings, keywords, and none-of-the-above.
 Sample flow control looks like this:

     next token()
         read character